-For vehicle owners, tracking technologies can help them optimize their fleet in a number of ways, with features ranging from basic route planning to monitoring driver behaviour, integrating with packing and deliveries, maintenance scheduling and much more.
-These technologies are capable of analyzing the driving style and providing comprehensive feedback to both fleet managers and drivers in real time.
+Telematics systems can help businesses optimize their fleet in a number of ways, with features ranging from basic route planning to monitoring driver behavior, integrating with packaging and deliveries, maintenance scheduling and much more.
+These systems are capable of analyzing the driving style and providing comprehensive feedback to both fleet managers and drivers in real-time.

-Frequent reports generated from all these technologies are not only relevant but also present the information about your vehicle or asset in a manner that is easy for you to consume, understand and put to use.
+Frequent reports generated from telematics are not only relevant but also present the information about your vehicle/fleet in a manner that is easy for you to consume, understand and put to use.

-(Nixon Kanali is a technology writer and the PR and Communications Lead at Safetrac, a technology company specializing in the provision of fleet telematics and vehicle and assets tracking services in East Africa.
-He can be reached at: firstname.lastname@example.org).
+(Nixon Kanali is a technology blogger and the PR and Communication lead at Safetrac Limited, a technology company specializing in the provision of fleet telematics and vehicle tracking services in East Africa).

 Be the first to comment